Brand Names: 8-Mop, Oxsoralen-Ultra

 Methoxsalen may also be used for purposes not listed in this medication guide.

-What are the possible side effects of methoxsalen (8-MOP)?
+What are the possible side effects of methoxsalen (8-Mop, Oxsoralen-Ultra)?

 - severe skin redness within 24 hours after UVA treatment;